Sanolar/inventory-summary/README.md

 ## ✅ Features

-- Reads inventory from `inventory.csv`
+- Reads inventory from `inventory.csv`.
-- Calculates total inventory value
+- **Modify Inventory**: Add new products or update quantity/price of existing ones.
-- Highlights products with low stock (quantity < 5)
+- **Record Sales**: Process single or multiple product sales, calculate totals, and automatically update inventory.
-- Displays a clean, tabular view in the terminal
+- **View Inventory Status**: Display the current stock, with clear visual cues for low-stock items (e.g., quantity < 5) in a tabular view in the terminal.

 ---